mozilla-services/pytest-axe/README.rst

 You will need the following prerequisites in order to use pytest-axe:

 - Python 2.7 or 3.6
-- axe-selenium-python >= 2.0.1
+- axe-selenium-python >= 2.1.1
+- The appropriate driver for the browser you intend to use, downloaded and added to your path, e.g. geckodriver for Firefox:
   - `geckodriver <https://github.com/mozilla/geckodriver/releases>`_ downloaded and `added to your PATH <https://stackoverflow.com/questions/40208051/selenium-using-python-geckodriver-executable-needs-to-be-in-path#answer-40208762>`_

 Optional
 --------